 A couple of days later, because I needed to calm down enough to think, I wrote a page and a half long, typed letter to NiMO, expressing my outrage.
 To their credit, they wrote back an apology and suggested the employee would be reprimanded.
 Whether that happened, I don’t know.

 Note that this woman never called me the N- word, or made any direct, specific racial reference.
 I could draw the conclusion that questions anyone who lived in a nice neighborhood, or suggested that their possessions were valueless.
 OR I could draw the conclusion that this was racially motivated.

 Now I COULD have lost my cool at the NiMo office.
 I would have felt totally justified.
 The problem is that I would have come across as a crazy black man, who just went OFF for no apparent reason.

-This in no way meant to diminish the contribution made by and courage shown by Jackie Robinson, though I’ve long thought that he, needing to control his rage against the taunts he experienced when he broke the color line in Major League Baseball, shortened his life; he was only 53 when he died.
-Tomorrow is the 70th anniversary of Jackie Robinson’s first major league appearance.
-Dozens of players, managers and coaches will be wearing Robinson’s number 42, which had been retired two decades ago.
+I’ve long thought that Jackie Robinson, needing to control his rage against the taunts he experienced when he broke the color line in Major League Baseball, shortened his life; he was only 53 when he died.
+Hey, maybe rage contributes to lower life expectancy among black people – both rage expressed, in violence, and rage suppressed.